litedefi/docs/content/libraries/index.md

         })();
         ```

-3. Write code to connect to the contracts generically using the addresses and ABIs from the [addresses](../addresses.md) section, downloading the ABIs either directly or via Etherscan's ABI.
+3. Write code to connect to the contracts generically using the addresses and ABIs from the [addresses](../addresses.md) section, downloading the ABIs either directly or via Tronscan's ABI.

 ### Lookup on-chain historical data